 You can’t have a computer maintenance page without mentioning the word malware.
 Malware, short for malicious software, is any software used to disrupt computer operation, gather sensitive information, or gain access to private computer systems.

-If you want to find and remove malware from your PC, you can try apps like Malwarebytes Anti-Malware Free, or other popular second opinion anti-malware apps.
-If you scan your PC and Malwarebytes finds anything important which you’d like to remove, you could then consider buying the full version.
+Windows Security does a good job of keeping malware at bay.
+If you want an extra line of defense, you can try popular second opinion anti-malware apps like Malwarebytes Anti-Malware Free.
+(If you scan your PC and Malwarebytes finds anything important which you’d like to remove, you could then consider buying the full version.)

-To keep my computer healthy, I run the full version of Malwarebytes Premium in Windows 10, alongside Windows Security (formerly Windows Defender).
+To keep my computer healthy, I run the full version of Malwarebytes Premium in Windows 10, alongside Windows Security.
 Windows Security doesn’t need any help, but I do notice Malwarebytes occasionally blocking sites or connections in the background, which is nice to see.
 Once in a while, I’ll do a scan with HitmanPro.
-I also like to use Microsoft Edge extensions like AdBlock or uBlock Origin and Ghostery.

 If you are getting popup windows or adverts, unexpected toolbars, or your browser keeps opening an unwanted webpage, then you might have an unwanted web browser add-on, extension, or plugin which needs to be uninstalled.
 To do so, follow these steps: